 Words are just the tip of the iceberg of consciousness.
 This is a good example of chapter 70’s, My words are very easy to understand and very easy to put into practice, yet no one in the world can understand them or put them into practice.
 Even though we can intellectually acknowledge and understand an issue, in real life we easily react otherwise emotionally.
 Pressing emotions stir up and steer our thoughts to line up with the emotion.
 Emotion rules the roost of cognition and its understandings.

 In my early 20’s I had free time on a job site in Vietnam, so I took up learning Chinese characters.
 After a year, I’d learned a few thousand and could understand the gist of many articles in Chinese newspapers.
 Even so, I never was actually reading them in Chinese.
 I understood the characters in their English translation.
 In other words, I was reading English written in another script.
 Naturally, I forgot most everything after a few decades.

 About 10 years ago, I returned to study Chinese, this time more deeply, more seriously.
 While in Asia, I had learned to speak a number of languages at a market or pidgin level.
 I picked them up more like a child does, listening and speaking, trial and error, without any awareness of process.
 This time around with Chinese, I was curious to investigate my actual learning process in real time.
 What was happening exactly?

 The emotional underpinning of word meaning stood out especially strong.
-This said to me that words, thoughts, and language were actually emotional experiences.
+This indicates that words, thoughts, and language are actually emotional experiences.
 The more I have a feeling of the meaning and not a translation of English feeling, the more I truly know the living language — in this case Chinese.
 Understanding then is not so much a cognitive experience as an emotional one.
-Perhaps that is why the Tao Te Ching has such a dim view of names and words.
+No wonder the Tao Te Ching has such a dim view of names and words.